cgrant093/Data-Science-Portfolio/README.md

 * classification_models: compares simple sklearn classification model on a randomly generated dataset
 * midi_composer_classifier: trying to classify midi data to a known set of composers and there are three files that do not belong to our known list of composers.

 I also have a [published paper](https://inspirehep.net/literature/1771848) from one of my PhD research projects.
-It utilizes neural networks (numpy) as unbiased, non-linear regressors.
+It utilizes neural networks (utilizing mostly numpy) as unbiased, non-linear regressors.
 This project also generates the (training) pseudo-data from experimental measurements using a Monte Carlo algorithm.

-#### Unsupervised Learning
-Unsupervised machine learning is when there are no known output values.
-Two main concepts are clustering and dimensionality reduction.
-Clustering is similar to classification, but will group the data itself.
-Dimesionality reduction is simply to reduce the number of features in the data set, which can be due to one feature being dependent on one or more other features, or the feature doesn't change across inputs and could be seen as 'unhelpful'.

-Common clustering algorithms are: K-means, Heirarchical, Mean shift, and Density-based.

-Principal Component Analysis (PCA) is very popular for dimesionality reduction.

-#### Reinforced Learning
-Similar to unsupervised learning in that there are not input/output pairs, but there is a reward system in place.
-This reward system tells the algorithm how 'good' this set of parameters is.
-This type of machine learning is primarily used for computer played video games, or running simulations of evolution.
-Usually, in one epoch or generation, there are multiple, slightly different, sets of parameters.
-The best one is found via the reward system, and that one has its parameters updated with some set of small deviations, and then all of those are ran for the next generation.
-This process is iterated until the desired outcome is reached.

 ### Statistical tests